VenalityXT/Basic-Networking-Cmdlets/Networking_Cmdlets.md

 ---

-# DHCP Failure Case Study (ipconfig /release & /renew)
+# DHCP Failure Case Study (ipconfig release and renew)

 This section demonstrates how virtualization settings impact real network behavior and why DHCP negotiation failed at first.